by Dr. C.H. Weaver M.D. updated 7/2022

-In the original multi-institutional clinical trial reported at ASCO 2019 Padcev produced responses in 44% of patients with locally advanced or metastatic urothelial cancer who had been previously treated with chemotherapy and checkpoint inhibitors.
-Among 125 patients who had received both standard chemotherapy plus a checkpoint inhibitor and Padcev, 12% had a complete response with no detectable sign of cancer and the median overall survival was 11.7 months.
+In the original multi-institutional clinical trial Padcev produced responses in 44% of patients with locally advanced or metastatic urothelial cancer who had been previously treated with chemotherapy and checkpoint inhibitors.
+Among 125 patients who had received both standard chemotherapy plus a checkpoint inhibitor 12% had a complete response with no detectable sign of cancer and the median overall survival was 11.7 months.
 Notably, 38% of people whose cancer had spread to the liver responded to the treatment.

 Padcev Superior to Chemotherapy in advanced Urothelial Cancers

-Padcevoutperformed chemotherapy on key survival metrics in a phase 3 trial, extending the life of patients with previously treated advanced urothelial cancer by nearly four months, compared with standard care.
+Padcev also outperformed chemotherapy on key survival metrics in a phase 3 clinical trial, extending the life of patients with previously treated advanced urothelial cancer by nearly four months, compared with standard of care.

 Platinum-containing chemotherapy sequenced with programmed cell death protein-1/programmed death ligand 1 (PD-1/L1) inhibitors is the standard of care for patients with locally advanced or metastatic urothelial carcinoma.